Child Support Services for Separating & Divorced Parents in Indiana

 that parent’s earning potential instead of his or her current income.

-What to Do If You Cannot Afford Your Child Support Payments
+What If I Cannot Afford My Child Support Payments?

 If you can no longer afford your child support payments, it is important